ivan-kleshnin/unredux/6.concepts/README.md

 // app = foo + bar + baz (and nothing else) // App is just a namespace
                                             // of it's parts

-let blueprint = Blueprint(options)          // Blueprint is just a namespace let {makeFoo, makeBar, makeBaz} = blueprint // of factories of each application part
+let blueprint = makeBlueprint(options)      // Blueprint is just a namespace let {makeFoo, makeBar, makeBaz} = blueprint // of factories of each application part

-// makeFoo, makeBar, makeBaz -- make app defaults!
+// makeFoo, makeBar, makeBaz -- factories that make app defaults!

-// which you tweak and combine yourself let foo = makeFoo()           // foo = {...} -- plain transparent object
-foo.x = x                     // easy to change "features"
+// you tweak and combine that parts yourself let foo = makeFoo()           // foo = {...} -- plain transparent object foo.x = x                     // easy to change "features"